lovexangel/lada_x/README.md

   Lada
 </h1>

+NOTE：

+I have no idea what exactly happened that caused the original author's library to disappear!

+Perhaps it has really hindered the interests of some people!

+But don't worry.
+I have backups of all the original repositories here and I haven't had the chance to modify them yet...

+Because I originally intended to gradually follow the original author and learn well.

+Oh, really, there are such people everywhere.

+Well,I'm a novice.

+Thank you for your contribution！

+I'm sincere！ Please believe me！

+If the original author needs my assistance, please contact me.

 *Lada* is a tool designed to recover pixelated adult videos (JAV).
 It helps restore the visual quality of such content, making it more enjoyable to watch.

 ## Features